dragonflydb/documentation/docs/command-reference/sorted-sets/zremrangebyrank.md

 ---
-description: Learn how to use Redis ZREMRANGEBYRANK command to remove all members in a sorted set within the given indexes.
+description: ⚡ Better than official Redis docs ⚡ Learn how to use Redis ZREMRANGEBYRANK command to remove all members in a sorted set within the given indexes.
 ---

 import PageTitle from '@site/src/components/PageTitle';